-What is the 'Five Eyes' intelligence pact?
+What is the Five Eyes intelligence pact?

 There are other multilateral intelligence-sharing arrangements, such as within NATO, but more information gets shared among the Five Eyes, bonded in part by a common language and decades of trust.

-"Even inside NATO, nobody shares everything" in part because there's too many nations with sometimes differing interests, Gustafson said.
+"Even inside NATO, nobody shares everything," in part because there are too many nations with interests that sometimes differ, Gustafson said.

 The United States also maintains intelligence-sharing relationships with allies like France, Germany and Japan.
-In the Middle East, the US formally and informally shares information with several countries in the fight against ISIS and other terror groups, including Jordan, Egypt, Saudi Arabia, the United Arab Emirates and Turkey, among others.
+In the Middle East, the US formally and informally shares information with several countries in the fight against ISIS and other terror groups.
+They include Jordan, Egypt, Saudi Arabia, the United Arab Emirates and Turkey, among others.

-But Five Eyes members keep some things to themselves, and give it to others on a case-by-case basis.
+But Five Eyes members keep some things to themselves, and share with others on a case-by-case basis.

 Two years ago, for instance, the Five Eyes agreed to share with France some of their most sensitive intelligence on ISIS in Syria because of the November 2015 Paris terror attacks, a US official told CNN on condition of anonymity at the time.